Witness nature’s splendour in the Fall by taking a ski resort’s chairlift ride to a mountain’s summit.

 Elevate your perspective at Blue Mountain Resort with the Open-Air Gondola, transporting you to panoramic 360-degree views and the magic of Blue Mountain.
 With an All Day ticket, ascend 720 vertical feet to explore extensive trails across the escarpment and immerse yourself in AGORA’s unique light and sound installations in the evening, offering a multisensory celebration of nature’s beauty and a refreshing perspective on the wonders of the natural world.

-When: Daily October
+When: Daily in October

 Where: Blue Mountain Village, 150 Jozo Weider Boulevard, The Blue Mountains